This section doesn’t currently include any content. Add content to this section using the sidebar.

 Rope Types

 For the primary line a light but strong 3mm D12 Dyneema is perfect.
 For the secondary line (the one that you pull on) we use Robline Dinghy Control as the standard line and Robline Dinghy Polytech as our premium line.
 The Polytech has Technora in the cover which makes it more durable.
-Gottifredi Maffioli EVO Race 78 which is similar in performance to Dinghy Control is also available - if you want this line order your system with Dinghy Control and add a note at checkout saying that you want EVO Race 78.
-All our secondary line ends are epoxied/heatshrink sleeved to help keep them nice and tidy.
+All our secondary line ends are whipped and heat-cut to help keep them nice and tidy.
 We offer a wide range of primary/secondary colour combinations.
 If you want more information on our secondary lines and how to select which is best for you read our article on selecting secondary lines.

 Handle Type